ashinde910/test1/README.md

 hiii all.
-This is my first work on git hub.  please check.
+This is my first work on git hub.  please check..